Nikole Hannah-Jones: Reflections on 1619 and the 400 Years that Built a Nation - SOLD OUT

 Hannah-Jones co-founded the Ida B. Wells Society for Investigative Reporting with the goal of increasing the number of reporters and editors of color.

 This event is sponsored by the W. Ford Schumann ’50 Program in Democratic Studies as part of the Schumann Fund initiative on Race and Democracy, now in its second year.
-Free and open to the public.
-No tickets required.

 Photo Credit: James Estrin, New York Times